Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 "**We have to save** Nia and Dromarch."

-"I- though you'd say that." says he whom lived with him for long.
+"I- thought you'd say that." says he whom lived with him for long.

 "**Oh!
 You talk about Driver and Blade who were with Rex-Rex before Tora's daring rescue?**"